Nutrition in Primary Care: Evidence and Controversies

 - Communicate more knowledgeably with patients about their preferences for treatment, including the use of specific diets and nutritional supplements

 - Evaluate claims for potential health benefits or adverse effects resulting from popular diets and nutritional supplement use.

 Aileen Burford-Mason, PhD, is an immunologist, cell biologist and orthomolecular nutritionist with a deep interest in the scientific evidence for nutrition and health.
 She regularly gives seminars for both professional and lay audiences, and has become known for her ability to take complex nutritional research and translate it into concise, evidence-based guidelines for the safe, effective use of nutritional supplements.
 She is formerly Assistant Professor in the Department of Pathology in the Faculty of Medicine, University of Toronto, and Director of a cancer research laboratory at The Toronto General Hospital.
 Dr. Burford-Mason is the author of the best-selling book Eat Well, Age Better.
-Her new book The Healthy Brain will be published by HarperCollins Canada in the Fall of 2017.
+Her new book The Healthy Brain was recently published by HarperCollins Canada, in December of 2017.